rust-lang/reference/src/procedural-macros.md

 When passed to a proc-macro
 - All multi-character operators are broken into single characters.
 - Lifetimes are broken into a `'` character and an identifier.
+- The keyword metavariable `$crate` is passed as a single identifier.
-- All metavariable substitutions are represented as their underlying token streams.
+- All other metavariable substitutions are represented as their underlying token streams.
     - Such token streams may be wrapped into delimited groups ([`Group`]) with implicit delimiters ([`Delimiter::None`]) when it's necessary for preserving parsing priorities.